michaelmilleryoder/fanfiction-nlp/README.md

 # fanfiction-nlp
-An NLP pipeline for extracting information related to characters in fanfiction.
+An NLP pipeline for extracting information related to characters in fanfiction in English.
 For each input fanfiction story (or other document), the pipeline produces a list of characters.
 For each character, the pipeline produces:
 * mentions of the character in the text (such as pronouns that refer to the character)